How do I know if I have orgasmed?

 - Emily Duncan

-Orgasms are often made out to be this mystical, wonderful thing we should all strive for during sex or masturbation.
-Society has sold us the idea that orgasms are the end goal, and that if you have never orgasmed or if you struggle to, you must be broken.
+Orgasms are often portrayed as this mystical, wonderful thing we should all strive for during sex or masturbation.
+Society has sold us the idea that orgasms are the end goal, and if you’ve never orgasmed or struggle to do so, you must be broken.
 This couldn’t be further from the truth.
 Orgasms don’t need to be the focus of sex.
-Instead, you should focus on pleasure.
-And funnily enough, when the goal shifts to pleasure rather than performance, orgasms often happen more easily.
+Instead, we should focus on pleasure.
+Interestingly, when the goal shifts to pleasure rather than performance, orgasms often happen more easily.
 You are not broken if you don’t orgasm during sex.
 There can be a hundred different reasons why you didn’t, and if this causes you distress, it may be beneficial to see a sex therapist (like myself).

 Physical Signs of Orgasm